RoyalSkye/Omni-VRP/README.md

 ### TODO

-- [ ] Finish Dependencies & How to Run.
+- [ ] Finish Dependencies & How to Run & Take-home Messages.
 - [ ] Camera-ready.
 - [ ] Slide and Poster.
 - [ ] Release Review.